What Is Customer Attrition & How To Reduce Client Attrition Rate

 Customer acquisition cost (CAC) is the amount of money that you have to spend in order to acquire a new customer.
 Your customer lifetime value represents the total amount of money you can expect from each of your customers throughout their time with your company.
 The goal, to maximize profits, is to have the lifetime value of the customer be significantly higher than the cost of acquiring that customer.

 You can't stop customer attrition if you don't know how or where it's coming from.
-Let's take a look at how to calculate it.
+Let's take a look at how to calculate customer attrition rate, also known as churn rate.
 The first thing you'll have to do is to decide on the length of time that you want to measure.
 Most SaaS companies will measure by the month, but use whatever suits your data needs.

 Any good analytics tool, especially one designed specifically for SaaS like ProfitWell Retain, will be able to calculate your churn rate for you.
 These tools will make it easier to monitor the trends over time and ensure that you are moving in the right direction.

-Now we need to talk about keeping, or retaining, those customers.
-Customer retention is the opposite of customer attrition.
-By putting a sound customer retention strategy into place, you'll be able to minimize attrition and keep your company on the path to growth.
-To summarize:
+What’s the difference between customer attrition and retention?
+Customer retention rate is the percentage of customers retained over time.
+The customer attrition rate is the percentage of churned customers who have not been replaced by new customers.
+In a sense, customer retention is the opposite of customer attrition.
+By putting a sound customer retention strategy into place, you'll be able to minimize customer attrition and keep your company on the path to growth.

-In order to stop attrition, you have to have a strong retention strategy.
-This starts with using tools like ProfitWell Metrics to closely monitor your attrition rate over time.
-The goal is to always be lowering it.
 Sometimes, this won't happen.
-In fact, a spike in attrition may be your first clue that something is wrong.
+In fact, a spike in attrition may be your first clue that something is wrong in the customer journey.
 Are there new bugs that you're not aware of?
 Is some new feature proving difficult for users to figure out?
-There can be many reasons for attrition, but noticing that spike is an indicator that you need to start looking for something that is causing that change.
+There can be many reasons for attrition, but noticing that spike is an indicator that you need to start looking for something that is causing that change in customer satisfaction.

 By Danette Acosta